 Even with remarkable clean coal technologies, catalytic converters and strong caps and regulations, fossil fuels are still a dirty power source.
 Alternative forms of energy like nuclear, solar and hydropower do not emit the millions of tons of SO2 and NOx that upend ecosystems, blight buildings and monuments and weaken people's health.

-To learn more about acid rain, alternative forms of energy and other related topics, check out the links on the next page.
+To learn more about acid rain, alternative forms of energy and other related topics, check out the links below.

 Related HowStuffWorks Articles